-In \cite{Sc} J. Schweig introduced pruned lattice path polymatroids and proved that they satisfy White's conjecture.
-He actually proved that the symmetric exchange relations form a Gr\"obner basis of $I_B$ for such discrete polymatroids.
+In \cite{Sc} J. Schweig introduce {\em pruned lattice path polymatroids} and prove that they satisfy White's conjecture.
+He actually prove that the symmetric exchange relations form a Gr\"obner basis of $I_B$ for such discrete polymatroids.

-In Section 1 we introduce discrete polymatroids satisfying the one-sided strong symmetric exchange property (see Definition~\ref{Def1}) and show that they are sortable and that they satisfy White's conjecture.
+In Section~1 we introduce discrete polymatroids satisfying the one-sided strong symmetric exchange property (see Definition~\ref{Def1}) and show that they are sortable and that they satisfy White's conjecture.
 It is known by \cite[Lemma 5.2]{HH} that the sorting relations form a Gr\"obner basis of the defining ideal $I_B$ in this case.
 As a consequence, the base ring of a discrete polymatroid satisfying the one-sided strong symmetric exchange property is Koszul.

 A pruned lattice path polymatroid may be described in terms of inequalities of the set of its bases as follows: